Hiring a Lawyer vs. a Paralegal for Your Small Business: Which Should You Choose?

 - Transactional work, such as lease agreements.

 Most of the time, if you are considering hiring a paralegal for your small business, you may as well hire a freelance lawyer who will have much more expertise and be able to approach issues in a more critical and in-depth manner.
+People people have this question: are paralegals lawyers?
 Contrary to popular belief, paralegals are not always less expensive than lawyers.
 A freelance lawyer often charges a similar rate to a paralegal.
 The key thing to remember is lawyers are able to take on paralegal work whereas paralegals are not able to take on all work that lawyers can do.